emgoto/emgoto.com/posts/gatsby-code-blocks/index.md

 ---

-With its massive ecosystem of plugins, Gatsby makes it simple to add these improvements to your code block.
+With its massive ecosystem of plugins, Gatsby makes it simple to add these improvements to your code blocks.

 Thanks for reading!